On quantifying the spin angular momentum density of light: The SAM current density of plane waves

-This result is well known; we include it here to demonstrate the effectiveness of our approach.
-It is interesting to note that inside the sample there is a position dependent body force everywhere, whose integral gives the radiation pressure.
+Our derivation of this well known result was included to demonstrate the effectiveness of our approach.
+It is interesting to note that there is a position dependent body force everywhere inside the sample, whose integral gives the radiation pressure.
+We note that without internal reflection, the time averaged body force vanishes; a semi-infinite slab without internal reflection feels no radiation pressure \cite{frias2012electromagnetic}.

-\section{Torque on a Waveplate}
+\subsection{Torque on a Waveplate}

 We next turn to the problem of our main interest; the optical torque on a waveplate.
 We consider a uniaxial waveplate in vacuum, infinite in the $x$ and $y$ directions, with thickness $d$ in the $z$ direction; its optic axis is along the $x$ direction.
 The electric field of the incident light has the form